Graph Data Modeling is for You, if You …

 Most of the content is forward-looking and should appeal to many professionals, regardless of their level of previous engagement with traditional data modeling.

 Data Modeling - Time for a Change

-Data modeling is not a done deal.
+Adding psychology to the equation means that data modeling is not a done deal.
 If you are looking for a modern approach to data modeling, keep reading!

 NoSQL also needs Data Modeling

 Despite the fact that “No” in “NoSQL” stands for “not only,” most people associate it with “Not” SQL.
 In any case, the absence of schemas does not imply the absence of business requirements or the modeling of these requirements—a major theme of this book.
 We also will focus on the business requirements of good data modeling even in schema-less contexts.

 Spending time on schema qualities means that developers work from sharp definitions, which in turn leads to greater productivity and well-structured applications.

 These matters and much more, in fact most aspects of modern data modeling, are the themes of this book:

 This site gives an introduction to the book and is organized in three parts: